How to Naturally Treat Bipolar Disorder

 • Maintenance Phase – Now that you’ve developed new social rhythms, it’s important to reinforce them so they become habitual.

-• Final Phase – Making sure you’re able to stick with your new rhythm while reducing how often you go to IPSRT.
+• Final Phase – Make sure you’re able to stick with your new rhythm while reducing how often you go to IPSRT.

 Typically, IPRST lasts about 16 weeks.
-At first, you’ll making weekly visits and this will be followed by monthly visits.
+At first, you’ll make weekly visits, followed by monthly visits.
 However, everyone is different and some may need longer or shorter treatments.

 4.)
 Eye Movement Desensitization and Reprocessing (EMDR) Therapy

-Eye movement desensitization and reprocessing (EMDR) therapy is a nonconventional psychotherapy that’s been found to be effective in patients with trauma.
+Eye movement desensitization and reprocessing (EMDR) therapy is a nonconventional psychotherapy that is effective in patients with trauma.
 The therapy involves accessing and processing traumatic memories and, from there, developing adaptive solutions. ²⁸

-EMDR therapy has been found to be effective for bipolar patients who had experienced one of the many types of trauma. ²⁹ This is especially true when it’s practiced alongside IPRST.
+EMDR therapy is effective for bipolar patients who have experienced one of the many types of trauma. ²⁹ This is especially true when it’s practiced alongside IPRST.

 More research is necessary to confirm that EMDR can effectively help people overcome trauma.
 However, if it can, it’s believed that this would be extremely beneficial for certain bipolar patients.
-For if you can overcome your trauma, you’ll have a much easier time developing coping mechanisms for bipolar symptoms.
+If you can overcome your trauma, you’ll have a much easier time developing coping mechanisms for bipolar symptoms.

 Certain herbs and supplements have been found to help people relieve bipolar symptoms.
-Unfortunately, none of these have been found to be as effective as traditional bipolar medication.
-With that said, we don’t suggest you stop your conventional treatment path in replacement for these herbs and supplements.
+Unfortunately, none of these are as effective as traditional bipolar medication.
+With that said, we don’t suggest you stop your conventional treatment path in replacement of these herbs and supplements.

-Rather, we suggest talking to your doctor about using these herbs and supplements alongside the medication you’re taking.
-In cases where an individual is showing promising signs, it may be possible to ween off medication in favor of taking natural remedies.
-Of course, it’s important to discuss this with your doctor before diving into such an endeavor.
+Rather, we suggest talking to your doctor about using these herbs and supplements alongside your medication.
+In cases where you show promising signs, it may be possible to wean off medication.
+Of course, you need to discuss this with your doctor beforehand.

-We’ve picked out four of the most beneficial all-natural supplements people take in order to help manage bipolar symptoms:
+We’ve picked out four of the most beneficial all-natural supplements people take to help manage bipolar symptoms:

 1.)
 Magnesium

-Some research has found that magnesium is effective in mood regulations.
-With that, it’s believed they can help in managing both manic and depressive episodes. ³⁰ ³¹ In fact, some believe magnesium can make traditional bipolar medication more effective. ³²
+Some research has found that magnesium is effective in mood regulation.
+With that, it’s believed it can help manage both manic and depressive episodes. ³⁰ ³¹ In fact, some believe magnesium can make traditional bipolar medication more effective. ³²

-Magnesium is so prominent for bipolar disorder that some doctors may recommend you take them regularly.
+Magnesium is so prominent for bipolar disorder that some doctors may recommend you take it regularly.
 It’s worth mentioning that multivitamins tend to include the daily recommended dosage for magnesium.

 2.)
 Omega-3 Fatty Acids

 Omega-3 fatty acids from fish oil have an interesting link to bipolar disorder.
-In countries where people consume large amounts of fish, there’s been a noticeably less cases of the condition. ³³ For this reason, some scientists believe fish oil supplements may be able to help bipolar patients. ³⁴
+In countries where people consume large amounts of fish, there have been fewer cases of the condition. ³³ For this reason, some scientists believe fish oil supplements may be able to help bipolar patients. ³⁴

-Beyond helping with symptoms, omega-3 fatty acids have a number of health benefits in and of themselves – from lowering blood pressure to supporting with heart health. ³⁵ If you’re looking to incorporate them into your diet rather than taking a fish oil supplement, you’ll want to start eating foods such as cold-water fish, nuts, and plant oils.
+Beyond helping with symptoms, omega-3 fatty acids have several health benefits in and of themselves – from lowering blood pressure to supporting heart health. ³⁵ If you want to incorporate them into your diet rather than taking a fish oil supplement, you can start eating foods such as cold-water fish, nuts, and plant oils.

 3.)
 Vitamins